SergeiOssokine/mlzoomcamp-midterm/README.md

 make serve_predictions
 ```

+You may need to give the service a few seconds to start up.
 To test with a sample payload, run

 ```bash
 make test_prediction_service